Programs Comparison

 Training duration varies by country due to differences in weather conditions and curriculum structure:

-• Canada: Due to colder weather and frequent snowstorms in the winter months, training in Canada takes approximately 6-8 months longer than in the U.S. This is primarily because adverse weather conditions often cause flight cancellations and delays, extending the overall duration of training.
+• Canada: Due to colder weather and frequent snowstorms in the winter months, training in Canada takes longer than in the U.S. This is primarily because adverse weather conditions often cause flight cancellations and delays, extending the overall duration of training.
+Total duration of training, from Zero to PPL, CPL, and Flight Instructor license takes 18-20 months.

 Ultimately, students should consider both training duration and overall flight experience when choosing a location for their pilot education.